Lectures and Events

 Unless otherwise indicated, lectures listed below were in the Religious Studies Colloquium Series.

-Adam Lowenstein (Pittsburgh), "The Jewish Cronenberg: A Cinema of Therapeutic Disintegration,” April 3 (Sponsored by the NC State programs in Jewish Studies, Interdisciplinary Studies, and Communication, Rhetoric & Digital Media; the Duke University Jewish Studies Program; and the NC State Department of Philosophy and Religious Studies)
+Adam Lowenstein (University of Pittsburgh), "The Jewish Cronenberg: A Cinema of Therapeutic Disintegration,” April 3 (Sponsored by the NC State programs in Jewish Studies, Interdisciplinary Studies, and Communication, Rhetoric & Digital Media; the Duke University Jewish Studies Program; and the NC State Department of Philosophy and Religious Studies)

 Armin Langer (Salaam-Shalom Initiative, Berlin), “Let Us Not Be Divided: Coalition-Building Between Minorities in Europe,” March 22, 2017 (Sponsored by the Department of Philosophy and Religious Studies and the Jewish Studies Program)